gzhai5/Thermography_for_Grape_Mortality/README.md

 # Project Title: Thermography_for_Grape_Mortality

-Our technology aims to mitigate the significant financial losses caused by mistakenly cutting off healthy grape buds in the Northeast US during winter and early spring.
+Our technology aims to prevent significant financial losses caused by accidentally cutting off healthy grape buds in the Northeast US during winter and early spring.
 We used a thermal camera (FLIR a700) to capture thousands of thermal images of the grape buds and used controllable heating to differentiate between live and dead buds based on temperature changes.
-By analyzing the image data with computer vision and machine learning, we were able to develop a successful identification model with an accuracy of around 90%.
-My role in the project involved acquiring data from the thermal camera, using computer vision to isolate the grape buds, and training the model to detect dead buds.
-A successful outcome of the project would be a trained model that can accurately identify dead buds among a group of grape buds, thereby reducing economic losses in the field.
+By analyzing the image data with computer vision and machine learning, we developed a successful identification model with an accuracy of around 90%.
+In the project, I acquired data from the thermal camera, used computer vision to isolate the grape buds, and trained the model to detect dead buds.
+A successful outcome of the project would be a trained model that can accurately identify dead buds among a group of grape buds, reducing economic losses in the field.

 ## Getting Started